Laparoscopic Ventral Hernia Repair

 The Laparoscopic Ventral Hernia Repair Procedure

 Laparoscopic ventral hernia repair is typically performed under general anesthesia.
 The surgeon begins by creating three or four small incisions in the abdomen.
-The laparoscope and a tiny camera will be inserted through one of these incisions and miniature instruments to repair the hernia through the others.
-Typically, during surgery, mesh in the form of a synthetic patch is used to repair the weakness in the abdominal wall.
-The patch is held in place with surgical tacks, or in some cases, sutures.
+A laparoscope and tiny camera are inserted through one of the incisions; the miniature instruments used to repair the hernia are inserted through the others.
+Usually, mesh in the form of a synthetic patch is used to repair the weakness in the abdominal wall.
+The patch is held in place with surgical tacks or, in some cases, sutures.
+In a small number of cases, it may be impossible to use surgical mesh because patients have rejected it in previous surgeries.
+In these cases, sutures, called primary closures, are used to repair the hernia.
+Unfortunately, using primary closures results in a higher rate of reherniation.

-Risks of a Laparoscopic Ventral Hernia Repair
+Risks of Laparoscopic Ventral Hernia Repair

 • Excessive bleeding